Pregnant Wichita woman died in crash after shoplifting, court documents say

 Batts and Fost then got in the car and drove off.
 Officers later determined the items in the cart were stolen from Walmart.

-The affidavit says a witness who saw the couple leaving thought they were shoplifting, so he followed them and told officers the route the car took.
-The witness said the car, driven by Batts, went north on Meridian Ave. from the Walmart parking lot and turned east on 55th St.
+The affidavit says a witness who saw the couple leaving thought they were shoplifting, so he followed them and told officers the car’s route.
+The witness said the car, driven by Batts, went north on Meridian from the Walmart parking lot and turned east on 55th Street.

-After turning on 55th St., the witness said Batts ran two stop signs before turning south on Charles Ave.
-While heading south on Charles, Batts turned off his headlights, ran the stop sign at 53rd, and hit a black 2015 Honda Crosstour.
+After turning on 55th Street, the witness said Batts ran two stop signs before turning south on Charles Street.
+While heading south on Charles Street, Batts turned off his headlights, ran the stop sign at 53rd Street, and hit a black 2015 Honda Crosstour.

-The crash caused the Ford to roll and hit a telephone pole on the southwest corner of the intersection.
+The crash caused the Ford to roll and hit a telephone pole on the intersection’s southwest corner.
 Batts was transported to a Wichita hospital, where he was diagnosed with spinal fractures.
 The driver of the Honda was not injured.

 Frost was pronounced dead at the scene.

-A blood draw done on Batts showed high amounts of marijuana in his system, as well as some amounts of fentanyl.
+A blood draw done on Batts showed high amounts of marijuana in his system and some amounts of fentanyl.

 The cause of death for Frost, according to the affidavit, was “blunt force trauma, manner being accident.”
 It also noted the baby Frost was pregnant with suffered “bilateral subarachnoid hemorrhages.”
 Doctors determined the fetus was appropriately developed and the death was due to Frost’s death.